Holly Cairns: TD (2020–present)

+Election

 Cairns contested the 2020 general election as a candidate in the Cork South West constituency.
 She was listed by The Irish Mirror as the youngest Social Democrats candidate, being 30 years old.
-Cairns was described by the Irish Times during the election campaign as being from Turkhead, west of Skibbereen.
-She received recognition from The Guardian, as she was running against her then boyfriend, Christopher O'Sullivan of Fianna Fáil, stating 'I feel a bit like I'm in a badly written rom-com'.
+She was reported by The Guardian to be running against her then boyfriend, Christopher O'Sullivan of the Fianna Fáil party, and as saying "I feel a bit like I'm in a badly written rom-com".
 She was elected, taking the third and final seat, receiving 4,696 (10.59%) first preference votes, the fifth highest amount overall.
-Heading into the eighth count, Cairns was 2,078 votes behind Fine Gael Senator Tim Lombard, but Cllr Paul Hayes of Sinn Féin saw 3,023 of his transfers go to her and 393 to Lombard, before being deemed elected with 10,078 votes.
+Heading into the eighth count, Cairns was 2,078 votes behind Fine Gael senator Tim Lombard, but Councillor Paul Hayes of the Sinn Féin party saw 3,023 of his transfers go to her and 393 to Lombard, before being deemed elected with 10,078 votes.
 Cairns was the only female TD elected in all of Cork City and county.
-Cairns is the Social Democrat Spokesperson for Agriculture, Food and the Marine; Further and Higher Education; and Disability.
+She then became the Social Democrat Spokesperson for Agriculture, Food and the Marine; Further and Higher Education; and Disability.

+As a TD

-In March 2020, the ICMSA hit out at Cairns' "airy-fairy criticism" of dairy export sectors.
-Eileen Calnan, Chairperson of the West Cork ICMSA, said that she was "somewhat taken aback" by what she called Deputy Cairn's "lukewarm and half-hearted" support of the local dairy sector in an interview on RTÉ Radio 1's "Countrywide".
+In March 2020, the family farm organisation, the Irish Creamery Milk Suppliers Association (ICMSA), criticised Cairns for "airy-fairy criticism" of dairy export sectors.
+Eileen Calnan, Chairperson of the West Cork ICMSA, said that she was "somewhat taken aback" by what she called Deputy Cairn's "lukewarm and half-hearted" support of the local dairy sector in an interview on RTÉ Radio 1's "Countrywide" programme.
 Cairns replied that as farmers, herself and Ms Calnan had more in common than they had to differ on.
 "I'm glad that we can agree on the most important thing of all: that farmers must be paid a fair price for their product.
 What I don't agree with is the notion that it's 'airy-fairy' to acknowledge that there are many aspects of the way we do things right now that are not sustainable.
 It's unreasonable to think the sector isn't vulnerable and doesn't need more robust support in the face of climate change... before this election, Ms Calnan said farmers didn't want politicians who just told them what they thought they wanted to hear.
 I am delighted to be able to say that that is a promise I will always be able to keep."
 Also in March, speaking on the fishing industry, Cairns called on Minister Michael Creed to set up a task force involving all stakeholders, from those fishing to the processors and retailers.